origranot/mono-config/README.md

 # mono-config

-The `mono-config` package provides a simple way to manage configuration for your mono-repo projects.
+The `mono-config` package provides a simple way to share and manage configuration across your monorepo.
-We wrap the commonly used [config](https://www.npmjs.com/package/config) package to provide additional functionality, specifically for mono-repos.
+We wrap the commonly used [config](https://www.npmjs.com/package/config) package to provide additional functionality, specifically for monorepos.

 ## Installation